Tutorial

 Now we can join the two data frames on all the variables with the same name.

-rows from the "left" (first) dataframe to any rows that also occur in the "right"
+rows from the "left" (status) dataframe to any rows that also occur in the "right"

 Check out RStudio's data wrangling (dplyr/tidyr) cheatsheet for other types of joins.

-Now that we have clean datasets we can begin looking into our particular data to address our research question: do plants show patterns of changes in phenophase across season?
+Now that we have a clean, joined dataset we can begin to explore our research question: do plants show patterns of changes in phenophase across season?

 From our larger dataset (several sites, species, phenophases), let's create a